 Collection Systems Impact Fee

 Annually, the Board reviews the need to adjust the base Collection System Impact Fee charges.
-For 2018, the Trustees will propose to not increase the base charges by 2.8% to match the increase in the Construction Cost Index as published by the Engineering News Record.
+For 2019, the Trustees will propose to increase the base charges by 2.8% to match the increase in the Construction Cost Index as published by the Engineering News Record.
 Starting 2019, the Collection System Impact charges for Route One South and Route One North was discontinued.
 Funds are placed in separate accounts and will be dedicated towards improvements in each specific collection system necessitated by growth.
-Currently there are Collection System Impact Fees set for the Turnpike Industrial Zone areas.
-A summary of the 2017 Impact Fees and the proposed 2018 Impact Fees are presented below.
+Currently there is Collection System Impact Fees set for the Turnpike Industrial Zone areas.
+A summary of the 2018 Impact Fees and the proposed 2019 Impact Fees are presented below.

-Collection System Impact Fees 2017 Cost Per Gallon 2018 Cost Per Gallon
+Collection System Impact Fees 2018 Cost Per Gallon 2019 Cost Per Gallon

 Turnpike Impact Fee $ 9.80 $ 10.07